Make your spending count! Here are some of the best cash back credit cards for your consideration.

 Personally, my wife and I charge nearly everything on our Chase Freedom Visa Signature.
 We generally spend about $1,500 to $2,000 a month on it and have earned about $400 so far this year.
 It also has a feature where if you let the rewards build up to $200, they’ll send you a $250 check – we’ve done this once already in 2008 and will get our second one in October most likely.

-Hey, I love my rewards card also and its great information I was looking to transfer a balance over to save a few dollars.
+Hey, I love my rewards card also and so this list helps.
+I was looking to transfer a balance over to save a few dollars.

 I would add the Pentagon FCU Visa to this: